Skip to main content

 • Management API

-• Management API URL - URL for RabbitMQ Management API (for queue enumeration and bulk operations)
+• Management API URL - URL for RabbitMQ Management API (optional, should use HTTPS)

 When all the required information is entered, press the "Connect" button to activate the RabbitMQ Connection and switch to the Queue Browser tab of Message Manager.